deinstapel/cpupower/README.md

 Restart the gnome-shell (log out and back in) to make the extension available.

-The extension will work out-of-the-box for the user!
+The extension will work out-of-the-box for this user only!

 #### Uninstalling